 Accompanist for the Troubadours

-Thomas Pearson is a sophomore piano performance major at St. Olaf College.
+Thomas Pearson is a junior piano performance major at St. Olaf College.
 He has performed as a soloist, winning the Schubert Club’s Bruce P. Carlson Scholarship Competition, 18-college senior division in 2016.
 He also frequently accompanies across campus.
 He has performed as member of the St. Olaf Choir, Ole Vocal Jazz, and an on-campus jazz quintet.